 The headset also comes with a retractable, flexible mic in the left ear cup.
 Like the mic on the Arctis 5, it's a high-end device that captures sound in clear and subtle patterns, although it still goes a bit heavy on the "p" and "s" sounds.
 I wouldn't record a podcast with it, but it's more than adequate for competitive gaming or streaming on Twitch.

-There are two other varieties of Arctis headset: the Arctis 3 and the Arctis 5.
-While the three share similar designs and features, the Arctis 3 and the Arctis 5 are not quite as high-end as the Arctis 7.
+There are other varieties of Arctis headset, including the Arctis 3 and the Arctis 5.
+While the headsets share similar designs and features, the Arctis 3 and the Arctis 5 are not quite as high-end as the Arctis 7.
 The Arctis 3 ($80) connects only via 3.5mm jack, meaning users can't tweak equalization options.
 The Arctis 5 ($100) has a USB connection.
 Neither the 3 nor the 5 has wireless features, which is the primary reason that the Arctis 7 costs more.
-Otherwise, all three varieties offer surround sound and the same comfortable fit.

 Considering that wireless headsets can run hundreds of dollars, and PC-centric ones often leave out important features like 3.5mm jacks, it's refreshing that the Arctis 7 offers the complete package for only $50 more than its wired counterpart.
 While some of the features require a little legwork from the user, nothing is difficult, and everything works exactly as it's supposed to.
 Add in great sound — for games more so than music — and the Arctis 7 is a difficult proposition to resist.
-We haven't arrived at the perfect gaming headset just yet, but this is about as close as any company has come.
+We haven't arrived at the perfect gaming headset just yet, but our SteelSeries Arctis 7 review demonstrates that this is about as close as any company has come.